Berenice Sydney

-Berenice Sydney (1944–1983), born Berenice Frieze, and professionally known as 'Berenice', was a British artist who produced a substantial body of work from 1964 until her death in 1983.
-Her oeuvre consists of paintings on canvas and paper, drawings, prints, children's books, costume design, and performance.
+Berenice Sydney (1944–1983), born Berenice Frieze, and professionally known as 'Berenice', was a British artist who produced a substantial body of work from 1964 onwards.
+Her oeuvre consists of paintings on canvas and paper, drawings, prints, children's books, costume design and performance.
 A memorial exhibition of her work was held at the Royal Academy in 1984 followed by solo shows in Italy, Abu Dhabi, Bahrain, Switzerland, and Britain.
 Her work continues to be featured in print and watercolour shows held in Burlington House.
 Her work is in over 100 private and public collections.

 Biography

-Berenice Sydney was born in Esher, Surrey in 1944 and educated from the age of six at the Lycée Français Charles de Gaulle in London.
+Berenice Sydney was born in Esher, Surrey in 1944 and educated at the Lycée Français Charles de Gaulle in London.
 From her early years, she studied ballet with Marie Rambert and classical guitar with Adele Kramer.
-As an adult, she balanced a busy work schedule in her studio by training at the Dance Centre in Covent Garden and attending flamenco dance studios in Hampstead and New York City.
+As an adult, she balanced her studio work with training at the Dance Centre in the Royal Opera House and attending flamenco dance studios in Hampstead and New York City.
 Berenice was married to the Italian photographer Romano Cagnoni from 1970 until they divorced in February 1983.

 In addition to reading the classics and studying mythology, she was fluent in five languages.
 She was enrolled at the Central School of Art and Design but left formal art education to set up a studio in Chelsea.

 She participated in over 40 exhibitions before her death of an asthma attack at the age of 39.
 She is buried in the eastern section of Highgate Cemetery.
 Her father, the documentary filmmaker Joseph Sydney Frieze, died a few months later and is buried with her.
 Lord McAlpine gave the eulogy at her funeral which was also attended by Dr. David Brown then the Assistant Keeper in Modern Collections at the Tate Gallery.